Gather with fellow student writers for a week of training, coaching, and learning.

 If you need to come to the conference from a location outside the U.S. or there is some other reason you expect your travel to be especially expensive, please contact us at augustine@veritas.org in order to confirm that this is possible.

-- If accepted students submit a reimbursement form before the travel receipts deadline (Saturday, April 6th, 2024) then you will receive 100% reimbursement for the cost of your primary method of travel.
+- If accepted students submit a reimbursement form before the travel receipts deadline (Sunday, April 6th, 2024) then you will receive 100% reimbursement for the cost of your primary method of travel.
 Travel reimbursements can be submitted here.

 - If you do not submit your reimbursements by the travel receipt deadline, then you will be responsible for the full cost of your own travel